 Low Power Consumption

-Power consumption will be a second key advantage of NFC.
+Power consumption will be a third key advantage of NFC.
 Already the NFC listener has relatively low power consumption at less than 5 mA during communication.
 More importantly, the listener NFC device draws power from the poller and not from the system that it is installed on.
 The listener need not be powered at all in the absence of the poller.
-When used in combination with other RF technologies like Bluetooth or Wi-Fi, the NFC listener can detect the presence of the user’s smartphone, trigger wakeup of another interface like Wi-Fi and pairing of the system with the user’s smartphone Wi-Fi.
+When used in combination with other RF technologies like Bluetooth or Wi-Fi, the NFC listener detects the presence of the user’s smartphone, wakes up the primary interface (such as Bluetooth) and pairs this interface with the Bluetooth interface of the user’s smartphone.